General Information and Reservations

 McCormick Railroad Park – (southeast corner of Scottsdale Rd & Indian Bend Rd) 7301 E. Indian Bend Road, Scottsdale, AZ 85250 (1.7 miles west of the 101 Loop, exit Indian Bend)

-- School groups will exit out a side hallway to bypass the gift shop.
+- School groups will exit out the gift shop.

-- If you choose to have your students visit the gift shop, please have a class discussion beforehand about the proper behavior inside a gift shop.
+- Please have a class discuss before your field trip about proper behavior inside a gift shop.